matthewkeating/tasks/README.md

 | ⌘ ⇧ [            | Previous task        |
 | ⌘ ⇧ ]            | Next task            |

-## Known Issues with Download Tasks
+## Known Issues
-The Download Tasks feature (in Settings):
+The Download Tasks feature (in Settings) was used to aid in migrating tasks between development versions of the app.
+It is, at best, half-baked.
+It:
 * Does not produce well formatted JSON (this will be fixed)
 * Includes the rich text formatting present in task notes (it is not clear if this is the "correct" behavior and will require more thought to determine what should, or should not, be done).